 Syncing your activities to Strava: how to sync from Apple Fitness app to Strava

-Your Strava activity should appear in your Apple Fitness app if you followed all the set-up steps correctly.
+Your Strava activity should appear in your Apple Fitness app if you correctly follow all the set-up steps.

-But if you are like me and in the habit of tracking all of your workouts in the Fitness app on your Apple Watch, you may not see the Workout app’s activity in Strava.
+But if you are like me and in the habit of using the Apple Watch Workout and tracking all of your workouts in the Fitness app on your iPhone or Activity app on your Apple Watch, you may not see the Workout app’s activity in Strava.

 - When you start your workout, begin tracking with your Workout app on your Apple Watch.